Don’t Wait for January — 10 Science-Backed Ways to Boost Your Health Now

 Incorporate brain games into your routine

 Challenge your intellect as often as possible.
-Play brain games, answer quiz questions, and learn to think like a scientist: weigh evidence, assess your options, and verify information.
-In the end, your brain will reward you by functioning much more efficiently.
+Play brain games, answer quiz questions, and learn to think like a scientist: weigh evidence, assess options, and verify information.
+In time, your brain will reward you by working more efficiently.

 Consume prebiotics

-Daily intake of prebiotic supplements or natural foods rich in prebiotics enhances brain function, especially in older adults.
-These fiber-rich compounds nourish the “good” bacteria in your gut, which in turn supports healthy brain aging.
+Daily prebiotic supplements or prebiotic-rich foods can enhance brain function, especially in older adults.
+These fiber-rich compounds feed the “good” bacteria in your gut, which in turn supports healthy brain aging.
 The most accessible natural sources of prebiotics include bananas, onions, and garlic.

 Keep a journal

-If you find yourself overeating, struggling with anxiety from hangovers, or dealing with stress, journaling might help.
-According to recent research, it allows you to view your feelings from a distance and practice self-compassion.
+If you find yourself overeating, struggling with anxiety after drinking, or dealing with stress, journaling might help.
+Research shows it lets you view your feelings from a distance and practice self-compassion.

 Wear blue light-blocking glasses

 Using your phone in bed, especially an hour before sleep, can disrupt your natural sleep cycle.
-Therefore, scientists recommend investing in blue light-blocking glasses for the evening.
-This can increase melatonin levels by 58 percent, leading to better quality sleep.
+Try blue light-blocking glasses in the evening — they can raise melatonin levels by about 58 percent, which supports better-quality sleep.

 Get a yoga mat

-Yoga not only improves your nightly rest but also regulates many other bodily functions and enhances overall health.
+Yoga improves your nightly rest, helps regulate many bodily functions, and boosts overall health.
 Treat yourself to a yoga mat as a Christmas gift.

 Don’t forget about omega-3s

-Incorporate omega-3s into your diet through supplements or food.
-These fatty acids, found in fish oil, sardines, salmon, and algae, reduce aggression and protect brain health.
+Add omega-3s to your diet via supplements or omega-3–rich foods.
+These fatty acids, found in fish oil, sardines, salmon, and algae, can reduce aggression and protect brain health.

 Buy walking shoes

-Also, treat yourself to comfortable shoes for your daily strolls.
-Scientists assert that even moderate levels of physical activity can slow the risk of developing dementia, including Alzheimer’s disease.
-Recent studies have shown that walking between 5,000 and 7,500 steps a day is linked to improved cognitive abilities.
+Treat yourself to comfortable shoes for daily walks.
+Scientists say even moderate physical activity can slow the development of dementia, including Alzheimer’s disease.
+Recent studies show that walking between 5,000 and 7,500 steps a day is linked to better cognitive performance.

 Don’t abandon these healthy habits after the holidays.
-Soon, you’ll notice that your life has changed for the better.
+Soon, you’ll notice that your life has improved.

 Photo: Unsplash